Madadog/Egg-Game/README.md

-# Rust Starter Project Template

-## Important Note
-This template currently produces unoptimised builds.
-This is required due to TIC-80's memory layout placing data at the address 0, which Rust does not understand.
-If you aren't using direct framebuffer access, you should be able to use another level by changing the  `Cargo.toml`.
+# Egg Game

+Simple TIC-80 game project using the Rust / TIC-80 starter template.

+Collect the eggs.
+Hatch mind-stopping prizes!
+Avoid various hazards along the way.

+## Building / Running

+To run, just load the game.tic file into TIC-80 (Requires TIC-80 version 1.0 or above).

-This is a Rust / TIC-80 starter template.
-Before using it, make sure you have installed the `wasm32-unknown-unknown` target using rustup:
+To build, first make sure you have installed the `wasm32-unknown-unknown` target using rustup:

 ```
 rustup target add wasm32-unknown-unknown
 ```